 Tokyo Disney Resort has sakura trees both in the Parks and around the resort area.
 I’ll tell you the best times for sakura viewing, the blooming predictions for the year, and where to find them at the Resort.
 There are different types of sakura and some bloom earlier than others (read this post for the differences).

-The sakura aren’t the only things in the Parks that are pink; there’s a large number of pink merchandise available now at both Tokyo Disney Resort and the Disney Store.
-Starbucks and other stores throughout the country offer a wide-range of pink and sakura-themed merchandise over the spring too.
+Sakura isn’t the only things in the Parks that are pink; there’s a large number of pink merchandise available now at both Tokyo Disney Resort and the Disney Store.
+Starbucks and other stores throughout the country offer a wide range of pink and sakura-themed merchandise over the spring too.

 Table of Contents

 - When is the best time to view sakura?